CryptoLions/SimpleAssets-EventReceiverExample/README.md

-# SimpleAssets - Events Receiver Example for SimpleAssets
+# SimpleAssets - Event Receiver Example for SimpleAssets

 SimpleAssets - A simple standard for digital assets (both fungilbe and NFTs - non-fungible tokens) for EOSIO blockchains.